 This is a good option for businesses that no longer believe they have a sustainable future, and the best option will be to close.
 This is a way for company directors to take control of the situation and act before things get any worse.

 Opting for Creditors’ Voluntary Liquidation also means you can avoid being forced into compulsory liquidation, the most serious form of liquidation.

 What’s more, as it is a voluntary process, directors who want to put their company into Creditors’ Voluntary Liquidation are free to choose which Insolvency Practitioner they appoint.

 With this option, the director can close the company and always has the option to open another business in the future if they wish.
 Finally, their personal finances won’t be impacted.

 How much does it cost to close a limited company through a CVL?

-At Clarke Bell we are conscious of the way in which insolvency costs can spiral out of control.
-We have committed ourselves to working to fees based upon a combination of a fixed fee and a percentage of realisations, and we offer 2 different pricing structure for CVLs depending on the individual situation.
+At Clarke Bell, we are conscious of the way in which insolvency costs can spiral out of control.
+We have committed ourselves to working to fees based upon a combination of a fixed fee and a percentage of realisations, and we offer two different pricing structures for CVLs depending on the individual situation.